nunit/nunit.analyzers/documentation/NUnit1004.md

 ### Fix

-Either make use of the additional parameter:
+Either make use of the additional argument:

 ```csharp
 [TestCase("1", "2")]